learn-co-curriculum/phase-3-active-record-migrations/README.md

-**IMPORTANT**: Active Record is primarily used in Rails applications and as of Active Record 5.x, we must specify which version of Rails the migration was written for, even in situations like this lab where we do not have Rails set up.
+**IMPORTANT**: Active Record is primarily used in Rails applications and as of Active Record 5.x, we must specify which version of Rails the migration was written for, even in situations like this lab where we do not have Rails configured.

-This lesson was originally created with gem versions that support Rails 4.2, so we need to make sure our `CreateArtist` migration inherits from `ActiveRecord::Migration[4.2]`.
+This lesson was originally created with gem versions that support Rails **4.2**, so we need to make have our `CreateArtist` migration inherit from `ActiveRecord::Migration[4.2]`.

 Don't worry too much about this until you get to the Rails section.
 Until then, if you encounter an error like this...

 ```text
 Caused by: